gilricardo-com/personal-website/README.md

 **Bootstrap 4 Support**
 This web application is built on top of the much awaited Bootstrap 4.
 This makes starting a new project very simple.
 It also provides benefits if you are already working on a Bootstrap 4 project; you can just import the Now UI Kit style over it.
 Most of the elements have been redesigned; but if you are using an element we have not touched, it will fall back to the Bootstrap default.

-**Example Pages**
-We wanted to fully display the power of this kit, so the kit comes packed with examples showing you how to use the components.
-Inside the product you will find:

 ## Terminal Commands

 1. Install NodeJs from [NodeJs Official Page](https://nodejs.org/en).